Bartle Hall Sky Stations

 Installation was accomplished by lowering the sculptures from a helicopter, a Sikorsky S-64 Skycrane specifically engineered for heavy lifting.

 Zahner played a pivotal role in the entire production of the piece, assisting the artist with budgeting, scheduling, and fabricating,and delivering.
-This completion of this total solution monumental artwork set the stage for Zahner's Hands of the Artist™ initiative; a method for producing artworks of any scale and of any material.
+This completion of this total solution monumental artwork set the stage for Zahner's art fabrication initiative; providing a process to produce artworks of various scales and of metal materials on an artist's budget.

 In addition to massive artworks on top of the Bartle Hall, Zahner also completed many of the 48 interior hanging works in the facility for the artist R. M. Fischer.
 Among the many artworks are a giant clock, and many light fixtures which illuminate the lobbies, pedestrian passageways, and conference center.
 Not only has Fischer's art become one of the most talked-about public commissions, but also one of the most recognizable.